• Skip to primary navigation

 twisted cinnamon rolls in basket with linens

-How do I get fluffy rolls?
+❔ How do you get the fluffiest rolls?

 The heavy cream poured onto the rolls before baking really make a huge difference!
 They turn the filling into a beautiful gooey mess and steam the dough into puffs of clouds.